How much is your car worth?

 Both the Blazer and the Outlander have standard driver and passenger frontal airbags, front side-impact airbags, driver knee airbags, side-impact head airbags, front seatbelt pretensioners, front wheel drive, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, daytime running lights, rearview cameras, available crash mitigating brakes, lane departure warning systems, blind spot warning systems, around view monitors and rear cross-path warning.

-Chevrolet pays for scheduled maintenance on the Blazer for 2 years and 24,000 miles.
-Chevrolet will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+Chevrolet pays for the first scheduled maintenance on the Blazer.
+Chevrolet will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Mitsubishi doesn’t pay scheduled maintenance for the Outlander.

 There are over 8 times as many Chevrolet dealers as there are Mitsubishi dealers, which makes it much easier should you ever need service under the Blazer’s warranty.